 Shah, Payal, Baylis, Kathy, Busch, Jonah and Engelmann, Jens.
 2021.
 What determines the effectiveness of national protected area networks?.
 Environmental Research Letters.

 Popov, V., Shah, P., Runting, R. K., & Rhodes, J. R. 2021.
 Managing risk and uncertainty in systematic conservation planning with insufficient information.
 Methods in Ecology and Evolution.

 - Shah, Payal, Dissanayake, Sahan, T.M., Carlson, Nils, Fujita, Yoko, and Nunes, Paulo A.L.D.
 2016.
 Preferences for marine protection in Okinawa: A comparison of management options and two groups of beneficiaries.
 Handbook on the Economics and Management for Sustainable Oceans, UN Environmental Programme and Edward Elgar Publishing House, UK

 - Loechl, Paul, M., Kemme, Michael, R., Shah, Payal, S., & Goran, William, D. 2012.
 Resource Efficiency in the US Army Corps of Engineers: Examination of Strategies to Reduce Energy Use and Greenhouse Gas Emissions (No. ERDC/CERL-TR-12-17).
 Engineer Research and Development Center Champaign IL Construction Engineering Research Lab.

-Mieno, Taro, Tanaka, Kenta, Shah, Payal.
-Optimal timing of irreversible land use conversion under uncertainty: An experimental approach.
-In review.
+- Mieno, Taro, Tanaka, Kenta, Shah, Payal.
+Optimal timing of irreversible land use conversion under uncertainty: an experimental approach.
+In preparation.

-- Ando, Amy W., Mallory, Mindy, Shah, Payal and Guntenspergen, Glenn.
+- Ando, Amy W., Mallory, Mindy, and Shah, Payal.
 Portfolio analysis with spatial targeting and projects to reduce effects of climate change.
 In preparation.